dotnet/csharpstandard/standard/variables.md

 - For a variable of a *value_type*, the default value is the same as the value computed by the *value_type*’s default constructor ([§8.3.3](types.md#833-default-constructors)).
 - For a variable of a *reference_type*, the default value is `null`.
+- In an unsafe context, for a variable of a *pointer_type*, the default value is `null`.

 > *Note*: Initialization to default values is typically done by having the memory manager or garbage collector initialize memory to all-bits-zero before it is allocated for use.
 For this reason, it is convenient to use all-bits-zero to represent the null reference. *end note*

 ## 9.4 Definite assignment